btrfs/btrfs-workflow/README.md

 In addition to `for-next` the branch `misc-next` contains random patches from mailinglist for early testing (also part of the `linux-next`).
-You may get reports from testing.
+You may get reports from testing even if you did not add the patch anywhere yourself.

 ## tl;dr developer workflow

 1. Write code off of your base
-2. Submit the pull request against the branch `ci` (against `btrfs/linux`) 2.1 Alternatively you can also merge the `ci` branch and then send the pull request
+2. Submit the pull request against the branch `ci` (against `btrfs/linux`) 2.1.
+Alternatively you can also merge the `ci` branch and then send the pull request
-3. Submit your patches to linux-btrfs@vger.kernel.org.
+3. Send your patches to linux-btrfs@vger.kernel.org.
-4. Test your changes, either on your testing setup or on the github CI
+4. Test your changes, either on your testing setup ~~or on the github CI~~
-5. Once the CI run is clean and you have the required `Reviewed-by`'s, run `git reset --merge HEAD~1` to strip off the `ci` branch and merge your code into the base branch with a `git push`.
+5. Once ~~the CI run is clean and~~ you have the required `Reviewed-by`'s, update your local `for-next` branch and append your patches.
+Then push the changes to the repository, in the best case with fast-forward update.
+     Otherwise look for conflicting changes and resolve them.

 ## Who should review my patches?